allvpv/website/content/haotic-journey-through-envvars/index.md

 However, nothing prevents the parent process to pass completly different, or even empty, set of env vars in call to `execve`!
 And it makes sense sometimes.
-For example, the `login` executable, which is executed when you log into your system, clears the environment by default.
+For example, the `login` executable, which is executed when you log into your system, clears and sets up the fresh environment.

-But by default, essentially all tooling passes the environment down: `bash`, as well as Python when you use `subprocess.exec`, or C library `execl` function, etc.
+But by default, essentially all tooling passes the environment down: `bash`, as well as Python (when you use `subprocess.exec`), or C library `execl` function, etc.

 ## Where are they going?